-2nd Warning- A written notice of tardiness will be given to you with statement of 2nd warning and a signature of understanding will be needed.
+2^{nd} Warning- A written notice of tardiness will be given to you with a statement of 2^{nd} warning and a signature of understanding will be needed.

-3rd Warning- Child is taken to latch-key and a fee will be assessed by the KIDS program of \$35.00 and the current hourly rate.
+3rd Warning- Child is taken to latch-key and a fee will be assessed by the Latchkey program of \$35.00 and the current hourly rate.